S1monXuan/2023Spr_projects_catan_simulation/README.md

 # 2023Spr_projects
 It is the final project for UIUC IS 597 pr.
 Created by Xinmai Xuan (xinmaix2).
-It is an ongoing project and might be finished in following 2-3 weeks.
+The coding part is finished

 # Phrase 1: